Renew America’s Nonprofits is a Department of Energy program where you can learn more about clean energy funding for nonprofits.

 The Career Skills Training Program is designed to provide grants to pay the Federal share of career skills training programs under which students concurrently receive classroom instruction and on-the-job training for the purpose of obtaining an industry-related certification to install energy efficient building technologies.

-$10 million will be available for nonprofit-led partnerships with industry and labor organizations leading the program.
+$10 million for nonprofit-led partnerships with industry and labor organizations.

 Non-profit partnerships are eligible for funding via the State Community Energy Program.

-Per the provision language, this program requires nonprofit partnerships between the following entities:
+Per the provision language, this program requires nonprofits to partner with the following entities:

-Funding Opportunity Announcement applications are due February 27, 2024 at 5 p.m.
-EST
+Funding Opportunity Announcement applications were due February 27, 2024.

 Funding for community-based organizations to build partnerships for solving environmental and public health problems.